-Once the potatoes are tender, mash in the brown butter, nutmeg and salt and pepper.
+Once the potatoes are tender, mash in the brown butter, milk, nutmeg and salt and pepper.
 Taste and season a bit more if needed.
 Then watch the bowl empty!

 Because butter contains as much as 20 percent water, it will begin to steam and foam.
 Once the water has evaporated, the foam will subside, and the butter’s temperature will begin to rise past the boiling point of water.
 The milk fat solids that are 1 or 2 percent of the butter will then begin to brown.